-• Unfeasible projects.
+- Unfeasible projects.
 Conversely, there will be projects that are not financially feasible on the sole basis of user fee collection (not feasible on a stand-alone basis).
-This will have been identified in appraisal and the basics of the strategy to fill the gap will have been established, subject to a refinement in terms of financial structure.
+This will have been identified in appraisal and the basics of the strategy to fill the gap will have been established, subject to a refinement in terms of financial structure. - If a co-financing approach has been selected, the shape and form (especially the timing) of the grant payments will be defined at this stage to the extent it was not done previously; and - When feasibility is supported by participative soft loans (subordinated debt provided by the procuring authority), the terms of such loans will

 19 A variation of this approach is to apply the percentage to be shared to the net profit or the Earnings before Interest, Taxes, Depreciation and Amortization (EBIDTA) of the project company.
 This has the disadvantage of being more complicated to calculate and may more easily result in disputes.
 Another more complex approach is to base the sharing of excess revenues or excess profit in the equity returns (equity IRR) levels so as to share revenues or make payments to the procuring authority when the equity IRR exceeds certain thresholds.
-20 Box 1.10 in chapter 1 explains "Long term leases or concessions of an existing user-pays infrastructure as a
+20 Box 1.10 in chapter 1 explains "Long term leases or concessions of an existing user-pays infrastructure as a be determined now, although basic conditions should have already been settled during appraisal.